Kapott/til/README.md

 These notes are little gems of knowledge I need to store somewhere, but which I don't think warrant a full blogpost.

+**Word of warning:**

+Some of these ntoes are really rough drafts and still need some smoothing to be useful to anyone but me.
+When I find new information I usually jot down the keynotes, and then revisit it later.
+When I revisit, I try to tell myself (or someone else) how it works by using the keynotes.
+And that's when things get refined (a bit).

 # Infosec

 Breaking things.
 That's my definition of fun.
 Although infosec isn't just about pentesting and redteaming - it's what I love.
 Blue-team things are mostly stowed under 'sysadmin/network admin' in my mind.
 So if you're looking for hardening checklists etc. Go check the 'sysadmin' chapter ;)